-- Complete, sign and submit applications, renewal forms, and other documents for the customer; - Receive copies of the notices and other communications about the customer's MA; - Act on behalf of the customer in all other matters related to MA.
+• Complete, sign and submit applications, renewal forms, and other documents for the customer;

+Receive copies of the notices and other communications about the customer's MA; or

+• Act on behalf of the customer in all other matters related to MA.

-The Authorized Representative Form is valid until:
+The Authorized Representative Form expires when:

-- The customer reapplies and the new application date is more than 90 days after the prior application date; - The customer designates a new Authorized Representative; or - The customer or Authorized Representative revokes the authorization.
+• The customer reapplies and the new application date is more than 90 days after the prior application date;

+- The customer designates a new Authorized Representative; - The customer or Authorized Representative revokes the authorization; or - The customer is no longer receiving MA.